 The fourth module is farm/ranch first aid.
 This can be the most time demanding module of the program.
 Mapping and assessing hazards on their operation, they may just let you go on your own.
 However, this module requires them to sit down and take a class.
 You may know of some easier targets than others for a first aid course.
 Start by doing farm/ranch first aid for teens in FFA or 4H.
 This will probably be the more feasible than the owners or operators of a farm/ranch.
 You will also want to keep in mind that larger operations may have more of an incentive to have you conduct first aid courses as they may have a lot of employees and want them to be trained in first aid by fire/EMS.
-It is possible that by teaching farmers/ ranchers in first aid, they can have their insurance rates reduced when it comes to workers compensation.
-It may be a stronger ask, but you are asking them to "help me, help you, help somebody else".
-Let them know that you are wanting them to let you help them to be able to be that productive aid in their community during an emergency on the farm/ ranch, while emergency personnel are responding.
+It is possible that by teaching farmers/ ranchers in first aid, they can have their insurance rates reduced when it comes to workers compensationalta may be a stronger ask, but you are asking them to "help me, help you, help somebody else".
+Let them know that you are wanting them to let you help them to be able to be that productive aid in their community during an emergency on the farm/ranch, while emergency personnel are responding.

 Our philosophy and rhetoric for this is based on the extended parallel process model.
 The idea is to scare people into thinking something could happen to them.
-For example, if you are teaching them how to handle compound fractures, teach them about compound fractures because they had a tractor roll over and make it relatable to what could happen to them.
+For example, if you are teaching them how to handle compound fractures, teach them about compound

+Scare them and allow them to see it happening Give them the ability and efficacy to handle it Give them the prevention power fractures because they had a tractor roll over and make it relatable to what could happen to them.
 Being able to present it to them in a way that they can see themselves in it, while presenting the standard information they need to respond to, can lead to greater interest and receptivity.
 Lastly, you want to punctuate your first aid training with a prevention message and how they would not have to be in this situation in the first place.

-"I think that's the plus of the taking rural program, firefighters and engaging them with that population.
+"I think that's the plus of the taking program, firefighters and engaging them with that population.
 It's a small enough community that everyone knows each other.
-There's already а relationship there so-it's not a government agency or an insurance company or something threatening, it's someone who knows them and says, 'Dude, I care about you, Let's work together to make it better.'"
+There's already relationship there so-it's not a government agency or an insurance company something threatening, it's someone who knows them and says, 'Dude, I care about you, Let's work together to make it better.'"